ripley57/CW_Tools/tools/eclipse/eclipse.md

 defining the packages and classes listed there.

 ## Q & A
+Q: How do I import an existing Eclipse project?
+A: See README.txt in tools/java/props2objs

 Q: How do I use my own custom Ant build.xml file with Eclipse?
 A: See https://www.ibm.com/developerworks/opensource/tutorials/os-ecl-easyant/index.html